 What really works with the famous pasta e broccoli is that if you cook it long enough, the parboiled broccoli breaks up into the pasta and almost melts into a pasta-clinging sauce when combined with the cooking water.
 Increasing the ratio of broccoli-to-pasta not only makes the dish a bit healthier, but better too.
 While this version is a simple one with garlic, pepper flakes, and Parmesan, another route might melt some anchovies into the oil and skip the Parmesan.
 Either way, this is, at the very least, a delicious way to eat your broccoli.

-- 1/2 teaspoon red chili flakes, or to taste
+1/2 teaspoon red chile flakes, or to taste

 Bring a large pot of salted water to boil and add the broccoli florets.
 Cook until tender, then remove with a slotted spoon.
 Add the pasta and cook until al dente, reserving 1/2 cup cooking water before draining.

 In a large, heavy skillet, heat olive oil over medium heat until shimmering.
 Add garlic and red chile flakes and cook until fragrant, about 1 minute, then add broccoli and toss well in the oil, cooking until completely tender, 1-2 minutes.